 In summer 2010 the coalition Government abolished regional planning and regional strategies.
 Meetings of the Partnership Board or Regional Assembly are no longer held and the CLG-funded officer team who previously supported regional planning has been disbanded.

-The websites of both Partnership Board and Regional Assembly’s South East Plan have been preserved in the national archives to maintain access to previous technical work and evidence base, which may help indivisdual councils in preparing local planning documents.
+The websites of both Partnership Board and Regional Assembly’s South East Plan have been preserved in the national archives to maintain access to previous technical work and evidence base, which may help individual councils in preparing local planning documents.
 SEEDA’s website is also available in the national archives, and a searchable database of SEEDA’s economic archive is now held on SEEC’s website.
 Use the links below to access the websites via the national archive:

 - South East England Partnership Board website